nhannguyen95/algorithms/notes/system-design/designing-data-intensive-application/Chapter 1: Reliable, Scalable, and Maintainable Applications.md

 **Twitter timeline problem**:
 - According to data published in November 2012:
-  - New tweets: 4.6k/sec on average, > 12k/sec at peak.
+  - New tweets (write): 4.6k requests/sec on average, > 12k requests/sec at peak.
-  - User can view tweets posted by the people they follow: 300k requests/sec.
+  - User can view tweets posted by the people they follow (read): 300k requests/sec.
 - Two ways of implementing:
-  - A user posts a new tweet, this tweet is insearted to a global collection of tweets.
+  - A user posts a new tweet, this tweet is insearted to a global collection of tweets (write).
 When a user requests their home timeline, find all tweets posted by users that he follows, and merge and sort them by time.
-  > test
+  > Downside: the load of home timeline queries is huge!. writes << reads.
+  - Having a cache for each user's home timeline (like a mailbox).
+When a user posts a tweet, insert this tweet to the home timeline caches of all of his followers (write).
+The request to home (read) is now cheap, because its result has been computed ahead of time.
+  > Downside: Posting a tweet now requires a lot of extra work.
+On avarage, a tweet is sent to about 75 followers, so 4.6 tweets/sec become 4.6 * 75 = 345k writes/sec to homeline caches.
+Not mention to the fact that the number of followers per user varies widely, and some users have over 30 million followers.
+This means 1 new tweets may result in 30M writes to homeline!